thelasttoto/dir/README.md

 ## Usage

-Check the [USAGE](USAGE.md) file for a full walkthrough of all the Directory features.
+Check the [Usage Scenarios](https://docs.agntcy.org/dir/scenarios/) for a full walkthrough of all the Directory features.

 ## Source tree